Board of Directors

 In her free time, Parshaw enjoys hiking, traveling, spending time with friends and family, reading, and sometimes Netflix bingeing.

 Shari Manculich holds a B.S. in Business, Marketing, from California State University, Northridge, and an M.S. in Counseling, Marriage and Family Child Therapy, from the University of Phoenix.
 Shari has a business background in Consumer Packaged Goods where she previously worked for a large Fortune 500 Corporation.
-Shari is currently a School Based Therapist with William S. Hart Union High School District working with K — 6 Special Education students.
+Shari is currently a School Based Therapist with William S. Hart Union High School District working with K — 6 Special Education and General Education students.

 Stephanie Gonzalez, AMFT